ZMedia Purwodadi

 Recruiters don’t reward effort.
 They reward clarity, relevance, and proof of value.

-According to a well-cited study by Ladders Inc., recruiters spend an average of 6–8 seconds scanning a resume before deciding whether to continue.
+According to a well-cited study by Ladders Inc., The Ladders’ eye-tracking study found recruiters spent about 6 seconds on an initial fit/no-fit decision, before deciding whether to continue.
 If your resume doesn’t communicate value instantly, it’s gone regardless of how talented you are.

 This guide breaks down exactly how to write a resume that gets interviews, using proven hiring practices, real examples, and recruiter-approved structure.